FAQs About Social Security Disability

 The amount of benefits you receive depends on a complex formula used by the Social Security Administration.
 It's based on your income prior to being disabled.
 On average, disabled workers nationwide received $1,165 monthly in 2015, but your benefit may be higher or lower depending on your circumstances.

-You need to prove that you have a disability that meets the SSA's criteria, as described in their "blue book."
+You will likely need to prove that you have a disability that meets the SSA's criteria, as described in their "blue book."
 That means you need medical records, including the results of any medical tests performed on you that may help the government understand the nature and extent of your disability.
 Other documents you may need to provide include:

 - Proof of birth